dmitry-ivanov/laravel-console-logger/README.md

 ## Advanced

 Sometimes it's needed to change location of the log files, for example, you want it to be dependent on some command's argument.
-If that is your case, just override `getLogPath` method:
+If that is your case, just override `getLogPath` method in your command class:

 ```php
 class Foo extends Command